sunriselayer/sunrise/x/liquiditypool/README.md

 * `upper_tick`: Uniquely determine the max price of the range of the position
 * `liquidity`: The amount of liquidity determined based on the volume of deposits

+## Swap

+For sending the tx for swapping tokens, use msgs in `x/swap` module.

 ## Msg

 ### MsgCreatePool